aritten/vasp-helper/README.md

 ### Differential Input File Maker

-Run the program in the desired file location.
+Run the program in the desired file location where CONTCARs are present.
 This can be run for just surface `surf`, for just adsorbates `ads`, for both surface and ads `both` or for surface, ads and overall `all`.

 **Required Files**
 - CONTCARs for each case